Laura Ellwein Fix, PhD

 is associated with a lower risk of chronic lung disease.
 However, this mode is often not successful

 in the extremely preterm infant in part due to the highly compliant (floppy) chest wall at this stage of gestation.
 A foundational model parameterized for an idealized preterm infant was developed to show the effect of high chest wall compliance on progressive lung volume loss.
-The first manuscript of this project was published in 2018. - We recently developed a submodel of ribcage / abdominal mechanics to model thoracoabdominal asynchrony, or TAA (also called “chest retractions”).
-This manuscript was accepted for publication in AJP – Lung Cellular and Molecular Physiology in June 2023!
+This earliest work was published in PLoS One in 2018.

 Modeling Cerebrovascular Reactivity in a Computer Model of Cardiorespiratory Dynamics